bcc-code/bccm-player/doc/usage.md

 Use the widgets:

-- VideoPlayerView(): The normal widget for displaying a video with controls.
+- BccmPlayerView(): The normal widget for displaying a video with controls.
 - VideoPlatformView(): A raw video widget
 - CastButton(): A button to connect to cast-enabled devices
 - MiniPlayer(): A skeleton widget included for convenience.